aws-solutions-library-samples/guidance-for-scheduling-batch-jobs-for-mainframe-modernization-service-on-aws/README.md

 - The EventBridge scheduler is installed by default as DISABLED and one time schedule is set to start at Jan 01, 2023
-- Enable the schedule by clicking on the Enable button
+- In the EventBridge console, select the scheduled and click on the Enable button
 - Switch to the Step Functions service on AWS Console and check the executions for the State Machine starting with 'm2-batch-scheduler-job-scheduler-flow-'
 - After few minutes refresh the Executions and there will be one execution in Running status
 - Monitor the progress by clicking on job names on graphical view